List of Hindu temples in Varanasi: Dhanvantari

 One Black stoned statue facing south is situated in a personal property of a Brahman family in Chowk area, varanasi.
 It's said that the Idol was found beneath the premises of that property when it was getting constructed and the Brahman couldn't figure out who it was hence decided to have it drifted in Ganga next morning, however same night lord came in his dream and introduced himself as KashiRaja Divodas and asked to remain his idol where it was found, hence he built this temple in his house and his successors are still serving the deity there.
-This temple said to be quite awakened and spiritual as the idol emerged on its own and it is a local belief that if some one worships here with all his faith, deity cures his illness.
+This temple said to be quite awakened and spiritual as the idol emerged on its own and it is a local belief that if someone worships here with all his faith, deity cures his illness.